Verify MetaMask wallet controlfor financial workflows

 From access request to audit-ready record

-A MetaMask verification is not just a signature prompt.
+A MetaMask verification is not just a signing prompt.
 It is a recorded workflow that starts with an institution request and can continue through scheduled reverification.

 1. Create an access request